 The normal reason for a creditor to contest a bankruptcy is the debtor is attempting to discharge one of the non-dischargeable debts from section 11 United States Code 523 of the bankruptcy code.
 Seven major debts cover the majority of these problems.
 Almost every so called non-dischargeable debts can be discharged or managed under the right circumstances.
 Often you just need to properly plan and file the bankruptcy.

-Child Support and Alimony are non-dischargeable but payable debts
+Child Support and Alimony are non-dischargeable debts but payable debts

 Child Support and alimony can be repaid in a Chapter 13 bankruptcy but it is not “discharged”.
 Filing a bankruptcy does not even delay the child support or alimony case in state court.
 By statute Child Support and Alimony matter pass through a bankruptcy case generally unaffected.
 But judges don’t care how you pay the child support they normally just want you to pay it.
 In a Chapter 13 you can pay the child support or alimony at the expense of other creditors and in some cases pay 0 to the unsecured debt to insure support is paid. .

-Income Taxes over 3 years old are dischargeable in bankruptcy!
+Only Income Taxes under 3 years old are non-dischargeable debts!

 To be dischargeable, income taxes must be 3 years old, you must have filed returns at least 2 years ago and there must be no assessments within 240 day.
 Other tolling events that may extend the waiting periods include prior bankruptcy cases, an offer in compromise and any fraud or improper efforts to delay collection.